Samsung Galaxy Z Fold3 review: Unrivaled despite some weaknesses

 The setup of the cameras is similar to that of the S21 or S21 Plus, only the telecamera differs, because while the S21 / S21 Plus uses a 64 megapixel 3-way hybrid telecamera, the Z Fold3 can capture objects with a 12 Megapixel telecamera can be optically enlarged twice.
 The main and ultra-wide-angle cameras, each with 2 megapixels, are completely identical, however.
 A 12 megapixel front camera is responsible for selfies on the outside and a 10 megapixel front camera on the inside.

 Let's start with the main camera first.
 This takes typical Samsung bright and saturated pictures that don't always correspond to reality, but it's still absolutely fine.
 As extreme as with OPPO, the images are not oversaturated.
-The dynamic range is also quite convincing and surprising prothe 12 megapixel sensor produces very detailed images.
-It doesn't have to be in front of an S21 Ultra, OnePlus 9 Pro or OPPO Find X3 Pro hide.
-As soon as it gets darker, you should use the night mode, in which the images are exposed for a few seconds.
-It provides significantly brighter and slightly sharper images, which I very much welcome.
-I really like the natural colors and the relatively accurate white balance.
-I only see the OnePlus 9 in terms of sharpness Pro, Huawei P50 Pro and iPhone 13 Pro in front.
+The dynamic range is also quite convincing and surprising proThe 12 megapixel sensor produces very detailed images.
+This does not mean that you have to be in front of an S21 Ultra, OnePlus 9 Pro or OPPO FIND X3 PRO As soon as it gets darker, you should use the night mode, in which the images are exposed for a few seconds.
+It ensures significantly brighter and slightly sharper images, which I very much welcome.
+I like the natural colors and the relatively accurate white balance quite a lot.
+Only in terms of sharpness do I see the OnePlus 9 Pro, Huawei P50 Pro and iPhone 13 Pro in front.
 In conclusion, it can be said that the main camera of the Z Fold3 is not quite appropriate for the RRP of 1.799 euros, but the differences to the S21 Ultra are surprisingly limited.
-I often even like the recordings a little better.
+I often even like the shots a little better.

 The dual optical telephoto camera is honestly a bad joke, especially for the price on offer and compared to all of the flagship competition.
 Even that Huawei P30 Pro from 2019 is worlds better.
 At the latest from 5x magnification, images of the Z Fold3 can no longer be used, which is a shame.
 In my opinion, Samsung would have the zoom cameras of the S21 Ultra or at least the 5x telephoto lens of the Notes 20 Ultra have to obstruct.
 For comparison, Huawei has managed to build a periscope camera into the foldable Mate X2.